Biden to unveil ‘further consequences’ over Russian attack

 NewsNation will livestream Biden’s remarks in the video player at the top of the page.

-“President Biden will deliver remarks announcing the further consequences the United States and our Allies and partners will impose on Russia for its unprovoked and unjustified attack on Ukraine,” a White House official said in a statement to reporters late Wednesday.
+The specific nature of the new round of sanctions was not immediately clear, but the White House has indicated that future penalties could target larger banks, including Russia’s VTB Bank, as well as additional Russian oligarchs.

+The Biden administration has also threatened to impose export controls that would prevent Moscow from acquiring key U.S. technologies.

-Biden announced heavy financial sanctions against Russian banks and oligarchs, declaring that Moscow had violated international law earlier this week.
+Earlier this week, Biden announced heavy financial sanctions against Russian banks and oligarchs, declaring that Moscow had violated international law.

 The goal is to make Moscow pay so high a price that the Kremlin will change course.